Nyron

 When you run nyron bump, it performs the following steps:

-3. Updates package.json version in the project directory
+3. Updates package.json version in the project directory to match the new version

 Examples